kyscott18/districter/README.md

 Creates congressional district from voter information.
 Computerized system groups people by location which prevents gerrymandering from human interaction.
-Pulls data from source, selects a random sample, performs districting based on spectral clustering, computes statistics and visualizes results
+Pulls data from source, selects a random sample, performs districting based on spectral clustering, saves output in a json and visualizes results